Books Photos Events Vita Background

 "The stories weave through distant geography, concepts of home, foreignness, history, myth and the future shape a modern, globalized China may take.
 The final story in the collection, 'Maverick', is outstanding for its lack of thematic borders." - Asian American Press

-"While the child narrators of the initial stories describe personal moments in which politics acts as a mundane inconvenience, the older narrators of later stories are irrevocably shaped by it.
+"[Ping] explores how China's economic and cultural emergence has affected the lives of migrant workers in China as well as those who built new lives in the States." - Audrey magazine "While the child narrators of the initial stories describe personal moments in which politics acts as a mundane inconvenience, the older narrators of later stories are irrevocably shaped by it.
 [This] second collection of short stories is convincingly powered by the wandering internal monologues of its narrators." - Venus Magazine

 "Though well linked, the seven stories function independently, which not only speaks to the author’s narrative abilities, but also serves as a poignant metaphor for the splintered community she describes." - Kirkus Review